rsabhi/futureTransactions/README.md

 # futureTransactions
-Parse an input file and create an output.csv file based on business rules

 This is a simple maven based java application.
+Parse an input file and create an output.csv file based on business rules.

 ## Scope of this application?
 1. The java application parse an input text (.txt) file from futureTransactions/Input_Folder directory.